Finding the Best Daycare for Your Child

 Before you make a decision on a daycare center (or another daycare situation), here

-are a few things to consider:
+are a few things to think about:

-Be sure the center has a state license.
+Check that the center has a state license.
 Ask about accreditation.

 Look for good staff-to-child ratios and check that the caregivers are certified.
 A